-VroomVroomVroom has compiled a quick guide aimed to provide both first-time visitors and those from overseas the best one day experience possible when in Sydney.
-Make sure to follow this itinerary to help you explore the city with a rental car so you won’t miss some of the popular attractions, including the Bondi Beach, Tower Eye, Harbour Bridge and Art Gallery of NSW, Sydney Opera House, Manly Beach, even if you only have a day.
+VroomVroomVroom has compiled a quick guide aimed to provide both domestic first-time visitors and those from overseas the best possible one day experience in Sydney.
+Make sure to follow this itinerary to help you explore the city with a rental car so you won’t miss some of Sydney’s most popular attractions, including Bondi Beach, the Sydney Tower Eye, the Harbour Bridge and Sydney Opera House, the Art Gallery of NSW, and Manly Beach.

-Start your day right by heading to Bondi Beach, recognised as one of Australia’s famous surfing destinations.
-Driving early to Bondi is a good idea because it gets busier as the day wears on.
-Enjoy your morning coffee at Sensory Lab Cafe, popular for their 'coffee nirvana' and then choose your next destination.
+Start your day right by heading to Bondi Beach, recognised as one of Australia’s most famous beach destinations.
+Driving early to Bondi is a good idea because the traffic tends to gets busier as the day wears on.
+Enjoy a morning coffee at Sensory Lab Cafe, which is popular for their “coffee nirvana” and then choose your next destination.

 With a rental car, you aren’t limited to Bondi Beach.
 If time allows, consider exploring more of eastern Sydney’s beautiful coastline.
-Close to Bondi you’ll find Tamarama, which is also a popular beach among locals, and from the nearby cliffs you'll find great views of the ocean.
-Continue driving down the coast, stopping by the picturesque Coogee Beach, until you reach one of Sydney’s most photogenic locations — La Perouse.
+Close to Bondi you’ll find Tamarama, which is also a popular beach with locals, and from the nearby cliffs you can enjoy terrific views over the ocean.
+If you continue south along the coast, stop by the picturesque Coogee Beach, or, further south again until you reach one of Sydney’s most photogenic locations — La Perouse.

-Just 25 minutes drive from Bondi Beach via New South Head Road, make your way to the highest viewpoint in Sydney city.
-At the summit, you can treat yourself to a 360-degree panorama of the city and get treated to wonderful views of the Opera House and Harbour Bridge.
-On a good day, the amazing spectacle even extends all the way out to the Blue Mountains.
+Just a 25 minute drive from Bondi Beach via New South Head Road will take you to the highest viewpoint in Sydney city.
+At the summit, you can treat yourself to a 360-degree panorama of the city and enjoy wonderful views of the Opera House and Harbour Bridge — on a good day you can see all the way to the Blue Mountains.

 The Sydney Tower Eye is located at the corner of Pitt and Market Streets, is open from 9 am to 9 pm, and it is a good idea to book your tickets online in advance to save time.
-If you’re driving in a rental car, the Sydney Tower Eye provides special discounted parking rates at any of the Wilson’s Parking locations.
+If you’re driving a rental car, the Sydney Tower Eye provides special discounted parking rates at any of the Wilson’s Parking locations.
 These include the Citipark Car Park, Darling Park Car Park, Darling Quarter, 383 Kent Street Car Park and 321 Kent Street.
-Click here to gather more information.
+See their website for more information.

-Circular Quay is a wonderful place to spend an afternoon.
-Explore and have lunch at Circular Quay, which serves as a stepping stone for top attractions in and around the harbour.
-Enjoy a delicious meal at the Opera Bar while taking in the breathtaking views of the famous Opera House and the Harbour Bridge.
-Meals here usually range from $20 to $40, no reservations are needed.
+Explore the waterfront and have lunch at Circular Quay, which serves as a stepping stone for top attractions around the harbour.
+Enjoy a delicious meal at the Opera Bar while enjoying the breathtaking views of the famous Opera House and the Harbour Bridge.
+Meals here usually range from $20 to $40, and no reservations are needed.

-Find out why climbing the Sydney Harbour Bridge is deemed as one of the city’s all-time great tourism experiences.
+Find out why climbing the Sydney Harbour Bridge is deemed to be one of the city’s all-time great tourism experiences.
 If you want to sample the BridgeClimb, prices vary from $268 to $408 for an adult and $149 to $209 for a child.
-Note that a bridge climb can last from 1.5 up to 3 hours depending on the package you choose.
+Note that a bridge climb can last from two and a half to three and a half hours depending on the package you choose.

 Continue your city exploration by heading along to the iconic Sydney Opera House.
-Certainly one of the most photographed landmarks in Australia, the Sydney Opera House is located on Bennelong Point at the north-eastern tip of Circular Quay.
+Certainly one of the most photographed landmarks in Australia, the Sydney Opera House is located on Bennelong Point just to the east of Circular Quay.
 There are a few tours available should you wish to dig deeper and learn more about the history of one of Australia’s best known buildings, and if you have the time, check their schedule to see if there is a performance you might enjoy.

-The fun never ends as Sydney continues to come alive when illuminated at night.
-Wander around the CBD and follow a path through the Spanish Quarter and Chinatown, as well as the main street of Sydney - George Street.
-Everything you would expect to see in the lively CBD areas can be found here.
-Take a walk and discover why the vibrant Sydney is one of the multicultural cities in the world.
+The fun never ends as Sydney comes alive when illuminated at night.
+Wander around the CBD and follow a path through the Spanish Quarter and Chinatown, as well as Sydney’s main street — George Street.
+The city boats all you would expect to see in a lively CBD, so take a walk and discover why vibrant Sydney is one of the most multicultural cities in the world.
 If you have time, wander down to the waterfront to enjoy one of the most beautiful harbours on Earth lit up against the night sky.

-Finish your night at the wonderful Darling Harbour, where you can find plenty of bars that are within walking distance to some of the best clubs in the city.
-If you still have some energy left, visit the Queen Victoria Building for the best shopping experience before returning back to Darling Harbour in preparation to cap off a busy one day visit in Sydney.
+Finish your night at popular Darling Harbour, where you can find plenty of bars that are within walking distance of some of the best clubs in the city.
+If you still have some energy left — or simply prefer shopping — visit the Queen Victoria Building for the best shopping experience.
+Whichever you choose, it will be an ideal way to cap off a busy one-day visit in Sydney.